-CfS oversees sustainability curriculum at Georgia Southern University, including a new Undergraduate Environmental Sustainability Concentration and a Sustainability Practicum course.
-In May 2012, CfS will host a Sustainability Across the Curriculum workshop to encourage faculty to incorporate sustainability into their courses and to increase the course offerings for the concentration.
-For the general public, CfS offers an 8-week online Sustainability Advisor Certificate Program through Continuing Education.
-The Georgia Chamber of Commerce has recently partnered with CfS to encourage its members to take this course as part of its new sustainability initiative.
+CfS oversees sustainability curriculum at Georgia Southern University, including an Undergraduate Environmental Sustainability Concentration and a Sustainability Practicum course.
+For the general public, CfS offers an 8-week online Sustainability Advisor Certificate Program through Continuing Education each winter.
+The Georgia Chamber of Commerce partnered with CfS to encourage its members to take this course as part of a sustainability initiative.

 CfS hosts a popular tri-annual Sustainability Seminar Series with internationally recognized sustainability experts, bringing in as many as 1,000 attendees to each event.
 The series attracts Georgia Southern student as well as sustainability enthusiasts from the region.
 Our Environmental Community Cinema series brings in 2-3 environmentally focused films each semester, often in partnership with the Library.
 Additionally, CfS hosts No Impact Week each spring – an intensive week-long campus focus on sustainability with more than 50 events/exhibits and thousands of participants each year.